0x98a/absence_dashboard_public/README.md

 This is the sourcecode of the absence.gg dashboard, getting released due to a conflict that happen between me and the other owner, where he got mad that i didnt finish the registration page in time (in like a week) cause i didnt feel like, this is after i paid his friend 650€, paid for all the software we use (themida, around 300€) and a GUI that i also paid for 100€, while keeping the server up for over 1.5 years (around 350€) and multiples times paid him in crypto cause he couldnt afford anything.
 This is also after him saying i have the audacity to talk when i can finish registration etc when i have made around 750+ commits on the authentication api & website alone, while he did 11 commits on the project itself.

-I really dont feel like continuing this project due to all the money ive put into this and not gotten a single thing out of it, even my old partner tried to destroy new plans when i "replaced" him.
+I really dont feel like continuing this project due to all the money ive put into this and not gotten a single thing out of it, even my old partner tried to destroy new plans when i "replaced" him, telling me that i backstabbed him, that he had seen dm's between me and other companions (which wasnt true, and he was caught lying about it) and so on etc.

+^^ Remember this is my side of the story and there is always 2 versions of it from me and the other party.

 This should be used as a platform to see how we did stuff with authentication, and other stuff and should not be expected to be able to copy & paste and run this stuff.